Vincit/objection.js/README.md

 // Table name is the only required property.
 Person.tableName = 'Person';

-// This is not the database schema!
-Nothing is generated based on this.
-Whenever a
+// Optional JSON schema.
+This is not the database schema!
+Nothing is generated
-// Person object is created from a JSON object, the JSON is checked against this
+// based on this.
+This is only used for validation.
+Whenever a model instance
-// schema.
-For example when you call Person.fromJson({firstName: 'Jennifer'});
+// is created it is checked against this schema. http://json-schema.org/.
 Person.jsonSchema = {
   type: 'object',
   required: ['firstName', 'lastName'],